-Summary: Non-signatory Greece shares humanitarian concerns over cluster munitions but will not accede to the convention due to national defense concerns and other considerations.
-Greece has participated in one meeting of the convention.
-It abstained from voting on a key United Nations (UN) resolution promoting the convention in December 2017.
+Ten-Year Review: Non-signatory Greece shares humanitarian concerns over cluster munitions but has not acceded to the convention due to national security concerns and other considerations.
+Greece has participated as an observer in just one meeting of the convention, in 2016.
+It abstained from voting on a key annual United Nations (UN) resolution promoting the convention in December 2019.

 Greece states that it has never used cluster munitions.
 Greece has produced and imported cluster munitions and possesses a stockpile but has not provided information on the quantities and types stockpiled.